Natas Travel Fair 2026

 7. Penguins

-To catch sight of penguins, simply head down to Penguin Island situated South of Perth to get your fix of their adorable waddle.
+To catch sight of penguins, head down to Penguin Island situated South of Perth to get your fix of their adorable waddle.
 Being home to the largest population of Little Penguins in Western Australia, you’re sure to witness several cuddle puddles that make for a good photo opportunity.

 Where to find them: Penguin Island, Perth WA 6168, Australia